CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 * Has colourful user interface
 * Provides instant capturing of anything by speech and pictures
 * Integrates with Google Drive and Google Docs
-* Free of charge
+* Is Free of charge
 * Supports offline editing <br>

 **Cons:**

 * Does not support calendar view
-* Hard to organize when there is a large number of notes
+* Is hard to organize when there is a large number of notes
-* Unable to categorize tasks
+* Is unable to categorize tasks
 * Does not support typed commands
 * Depends on mouse clicks <br>